 - We collaborate with Inspiring Girls International to get that girls aim high, specially in the technology world.

-- We support female entrepreneurs with the Telefónica Open Future Women's Age initiative.
+- We support female entrepreneurs with Scale Up Women, a Wayra initiative.

 - We have created Movistar+ 5S for people with disabilities.
 We also promote for them accessibility to our stores, our web pages, our call centres…

 - We identify our devices with icons according of their usefulness for overcoming visual, auditory, cognitive, or dexterity related difficulties.